Web of trust: Loss of private keys

 The OpenPGP web of trust is essentially unaffected by such things as company failures, and has continued to function with little change.
 However, a related problem does occur: users, whether individuals or organizations, who lose track of a private key can no longer decrypt messages sent to them produced using the matching public key found in an OpenPGP certificate.
 Early PGP certificates did not include expiry dates, and those certificates had unlimited lives.
 Users had to prepare a signed cancellation certificate against the time when the matching private key was lost or compromised.
-One very prominent cryptographer is still getting messages encrypted using a public key for which he long ago lost track of the private key.
+Prominent cryptographer Bruce Schneier is still getting messages encrypted using a public key for which he long ago lost track of the private key.
 They can't do much with those messages except discard them after notifying the sender that they were unreadable and requesting resending with a public key for which they still have the matching private key.
 Later PGP, and all OpenPGP compliant certificates include expiry dates which automatically preclude such troubles (eventually) when used sensibly.
 This problem can also be easily avoided by the use of "designated revokers", which were introduced in the early 1990s.
 A key owner may designate a third party that has permission to revoke the key owner's key (in case the key owner loses his own private key and thus loses the ability to revoke his own public key).